German Adjective Endings

 - “Ich kann dem Geschmack eines kalten Bieres nicht wiederstehen” – I can’t resist the taste of a cold beer.

 Well, in case the last example phrase made you desiring a cold beer – hold on!
-Unfortunately, there are still some forms left before we can close this chapter of German grammar.
+Unfortunately, there are still some forms left, before we can close this chapter of German grammar.
 But I will make it quick, don’t worry.

 German Adjective Endings for Nouns without Article

-In the following, you will see the table which shows German adjective endings for adjectives that describe nouns with articles.
+In the following, you will see the table which shows German adjective endings for adjectives that describe nouns without articles.
 There’s not too much to say anymore, I think you should have understood the basic principles so far.
 Anyway, here is the table.

 Some Last Advice and Exercises